What is affiliate management and what are the benefits for businesses and affiliates?

 Conclusion

-Affiliate management can seem daunting, but itโs a critical piece of any successful digital marketing strategy.
-By partnering with the right affiliate network or agency, you can outsource much of the recruitment and promotion to experts who know what theyโre doing.
+Affiliate management can seem daunting, but it’s critical to any successful digital marketing strategy.
+By partnering with the right affiliate network or agency, you can outsource much of the recruitment and promotion to experts who know what they’re doing.

-And donโt forget โ affiliates can be incredibly powerful allies for brands and merchants, so make sure to take advantage of everything they have to offer.
+And don’t forget – affiliates can be mighty allies for brands and merchants, so take advantage of everything they offer.
 Ready to launch your affiliate program?